Southern Railway 1380: Twilight years

 However, when World War II ended in 1945, the Washington Division was completely dieselized with No. 1380 being retired from the Tennessean and relegated to haul the Washington, D.C.-Atlanta local passenger trains and mail trains.
 Additionally, No. 1380 was on motive power pool service, where it was used to protect passenger schedules in case of a diesel locomotive was unavailable to pull SOU's top-priority passenger trains such as the Birmingham Special, the Peach Queen, and the Piedmont Limited.
-Despite being removed from the Tennessean, No. 1380 retained its streamlined design until it was retired from revenue service in 1952 and sold to the Baltimore Steel Company for scrap in Baltimore, Maryland, on July 29, 1953.
+Despite being removed from the Tennessean, No. 1380 retained its streamlined design.
+In the spring of 1951, it was polished up and put on display at the Spencer Shops in June 24 that year to commemorate the end of steam on the SOU.

+No. 1380 was finally retired from revenue service on April 7, 1952, after pulling a local passenger train from Monroe, Virginia to Salisbury, North Carolina.
+It was stored out of service at the Spencer Shops until July 29, 1953, when it was finally written off of SOU's motive power roster.
+(Note: The locomotive was deemed in good condition, serviceable for at least another 15 months and flue time lasted until June 1956.)
+No. 1380's tender was likely scrapped at Spencer and the locomotive was paired with a smaller tender, which came from Ks class "Consolidation" type No. 856.
+No. 1380 was also one of the 19 steam locomotives being towed for scrap to the Baltimore Steel Company in Baltimore, Maryland, on the August 5 train by a four-unit set of SOU's new EMD F7s, with No. 4246 leading the way.